On this page:

 Please visit the Applying for Graduation web page for detailed information on graduation.

-Currently enrolled students wishing to complete a second major should complete the Application for a Second Degree form available in the One Stop Center, Geneva Campus Center or Wayne County Campus Center.
+Currently enrolled students wishing to complete a second major should complete the Application for Second Degree form.

 At the time of initial enrollment, all full-time students are assigned an advisor in their degree area.
-Students wishing to request a change of advisor may do so by completing a Change of Advisor form which is available at the One Stop Center or at the main offices’ of the Wayne County Campus Center or Geneva Campus Center.
+Students wishing to request a change of advisor may do so by completing a Change of Advisor form.

-Students wishing to change their degree program should complete the Change of Major form available in the One Stop Center, Wayne County Campus Center, or Geneva Campus Center.
+Students wishing to change their degree program should complete a Change of Major form.

 As a member of the Rochester Area Colleges, Inc. (RAC), Finger Lakes Community College participates in the cross-registration program.
 Any full-time matriculated student at FLCC is entitled to register (without additional tuition) in courses offered by any of the member colleges of RAC.
 Additional information on cross registration is available in the College catalog.
 Forms for cross registration are available at the One Stop Center.